 This is again a misconception.
 I have a variable of surplus every month.
 So SIP is not suitable for me.
 Because SIP accepts only a fixed investment every month.

 The point I would like to highlight is, you can commit a lower sip every month and add whenever you have a surplus.
 For e.g. your surplus/savings varies every month from Rs 5000 to Rs.7000 to Rs.10000.
 In this case commit a SIP for Rs.5000 and make additional investment of Rs.2000 in the months you have surplus of Rs 7000.
 Similarly do an additional investment of Rs.5000 when you have a surplus o f Rs.10000.

 You can make SIP and additional lumpsum investments under the same folio.

 SIP: Smart Investment Plan

-It is important to take well-informed decisions about your hard-earned money.
+It is important to make well-informed decisions about your hard-earned money.
 Thus, it is necessary that we are free of any myths and misconceptions.
 Whether the amount is small or big, by investing the same regularly and giving it adequate time, you will reap the benefits of SIPs in the long term.
 Getting away with trivial myths, can also help us believe SIPsto be SMART Investment Plans!!!
-Also, to be a successful long term investor, having a well drafted financial plan will be of immense help.
+Also, to be a successful long term investor, having a well-drafted financial plan will be of immense help.
 To create a sound financial plan, I strongly recommend you to take advantage of